nathanyarnold/dicom_api/README.md

 npm run test
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the Swagger Docs.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the Swagger Docs and interact with the API.

 The API is running at: